 - Three letters of recommendation (preferably from recent instructors)

 - A writing sample solely authored by the applicant that has been preferably composed within the last two to three years.
-The sample should relate to a contemporary issue in aviation or describe the student’s proposed research agenda and how that contemporary issue or proposed research agenda matches to the research currently being conducted by faculty in the Department of Aviation Science.
-Submissions should be formatted to be APA document style compliant, be between 3,500-4,500 words in length, and include an abstract of less than 300 words.
+The sample should relate to a contemporary issue in aviation or describe the student’s proposed research agenda and how that contemporary issue or proposed research agenda matches the research currently being conducted by faculty in the Department of Aviation Science.
+Submissions should be formatted in APA style, be between 3,500-4,500 words, and include an abstract of fewer than 300 words.

 - Curriculum vitae/résumé